Using funding for student wellbeing

 - How does the SIP meet the wellbeing needs of all our students?

-- Have all funded wellbeing initiatives, including those not linked to a specific strategic direction, been accounted for in the ‘Annual additional funding activities’ and evaluated for publication in our annual report?
+- Have all funded wellbeing initiatives, including those not linked to a specific strategic direction, been accounted for in ‘Other funded activities’ and evaluated for publication in our annual report?

 Find out more about School Excellence in Action.